 “I’ll buy them,” said Birke, swiping a third canvas, a sunrise, from the concrete.

-he accepted the cash Birke handed him and had nothing nasty to say about the amount. after pocketing the money, he began breaking up a discarded wooden crate.
+He accepted the money Birke handed him and had nothing nasty to say about the amount.
+After pocketing the money, he began breaking up a discarded wooden crate.

-“are you sure he’s gone?” one of them said.
+“Are you sure he’s gone?” one of them asked.

 Birke stopped beside a brick building, out of the faint glow of the flickering streetlights, where he could safely listen to their conversation.

 “Do they know what happened?” asked a voice he recognized as Al’s.